How To Grow Dwarf Sunflowers

 Dwarf sunflowers can be the star of a beautiful flower container.
 Use lobelia, million bells, or calibrachoa to spill over the edges of your pot, then have your dwarf sunflower be the star of the show in the middle!

-Blue lobelia would look especially lovely paired with miniature sunflowers.
+Blue and purple cascading flowers such as lobelia or petunias look especially lovely paired with miniature sunflowers.

 How To Deadhead Sunflowers